lige110/Simple-Calculator/README.md

 # Simple Calculator

-Simple Calculator is a simple web service which calculates the result from a string input.
+Simple Calculator is a simple web service which calculates the result from a string input!

 The service offers an endpoint that reads a string input with base64 encoding and parses it, then returns a solution to the calculation in JSON or error message.